sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Reliability is often quantified with the merit figure of **MTBF** (Mean Time Between Failures)

 **AVAILABILITY**: Is the probability that the system will be working/performing as expected at any given time.
-When calculating this parameter, it has to be taken into account: maintenace times, preventive mantenaice times and estimated time for repair (ETR).
+When calculating this parameter, it has to be taken into account: maintenace times, preventive mantenaice times and estimated time for repair (**ETR**).

 Availability is commonly meanfully for those systems, where its functions can be delayed or denied for a short time period, without serius consequences.

-An example of a high availability (HA) system is the electric power distribution grid (Hospitals have emergency power generation systems... just in case you were worried).
-The GPS system, was designed as a zero-down-time system.
+An example of a high availability (HA) system is the electric power distribution grid (anyway hospitals, airports ... have emergency power generation systems- as fail-safe measurements because the need to be a high avaliability facilites... just in case you were worried).
+The GPS system, for example, is an outstandig system, as it was designed as a **zero-down-time** system.

 Availability is often quantified by the merit figure of: 1-MTTR / MTTF